>

 • An umbrella or raincoat if visiting during the rainy season (June to September).

-We couldn't find specific tips for Guadalajara
+We couldn't find tips for Guadalajara.

 GetReady